maxtremaine/mermaid-template/README.md

 # mermaid-template
-Here's a place to get started making static pages with Mermaid.
+A place to get started making static pages with Mermaid.